 Road Runner has been operating on the island for the past two years, and you can either book a tour with Hans, the German owner, who will lead you by motor bike (as we did), or you can probably talk him into renting the cars to you so you can take them out by yourself.

 I have to admit that it was really nice to be on autopilot and follow a leader, though Bonaire is small with very few roads and it would be relatively easy to navigate on your own.

-And if nothing else, touring by Twizy will enable you to see the entire island without the hassle of renting a full-size vehicle.
+And if nothing else, taking an island tour of Bonaire by Twizy will enable you to see the entire island without the hassle of renting a full-size vehicle.
 I mean, how pretty is this rocky coastline?

 Taking the Twizys out allows you to soak in the beauty of this desert island and appreciate the diverse landscape, and they’re so small and agile you can pull over at a moment’s notice should you want to stop for photos, as we did often.

 The first 20 minutes ago, we were navigating traffic in town—beep beep! coming through—but once we broke free of Kralendijk, we were in full-on cruise mode and rarely passed another car.

 We were on a bit of a time crunch as, unbeknownst to Angie, we had planned her a surprise bachelorette party on Bonaire that night, so we didn’t have a lot of time to take it slow, much to the dismay of our guide.

 Donkeys and goats aside—they’re everywhere on the island so keep your eyes peeled—once you get far enough out of town, you’ll also see plenty of pink feathered friends frolicking in the lake.